 - Graphic Design/Creative

 Hosts employers will be notified in April if there is an intern available for the summer.
 If an internship is requested during other times of the year, AFE will contact you to discuss availability.

 Host organizations will have the opportunity to talk to the potential intern via phone or in-person (when possible) before making a final decision.
 Host employers must:

 - Employ the intern (35 to 40 hours per week) at a fair market wage (not less than the hourly minimum wage).
 Start and end date and hourly wage will be worked out between host and intern.
 Hourly wage will vary based upon geographic area and position.

 - Give the intern an overview of the entire company.

 - Help the intern locate reasonably priced housing for the training period if required.
 (Employer is only responsible for providing guidance on locations for safe and affordable housing.)

 - Provide for periodic intern/supervisor discussion.

-- Complete an intern performance questionnaire at the conclusion of training.
+- Complete an intern performance questionnaire at the conclusion of the training.

 About the Student Interns